godotengine/godot-docs/tutorials/performance/gpu_optimization.rst

 There is also a cost to batching together objects in 3D.
 Several objects rendered as one cannot be individually culled.
 An entire city that is off-screen will still be rendered if it is joined to a single blade of grass that is on screen.
-Thus, you should always take objects' location and culling into account when attempting to batch 3D objects together.
+Thus, you should always take objects' locations and culling into account when attempting to batch 3D objects together.
 Despite this, the benefits of joining static objects often outweigh other considerations, especially for large numbers of distant or low-poly objects.